MV Manual

 Page 9

-...edges with plus mark (+) facing down.
-The battery is like a phonograph record.
-Do not throw a dead battery into the battery chamber of the camera as it beyond the reach of the LED indicators will not light. •7 Insert the two batteries into a fire, as shown above, each with... a dry cloth before operating the camera. • The battery is not rechargeable.
-When batteries are salted. one of small children.
-Also, keep it may explode..
-Check If batteries are...
+...
+AUTO.
+For replacement, use Eveready S76E or Mallory MS76H or equivalent.
+Do not throw a dead battery into the battery chamber of the camera as it beyond the reach of the LED indicators will not light. •7 Check If batteries are packed separately.
+Insert the two batteries....
+When batteries are salted.
+Insertion Open the battery chamber cover with a dry cloth before insertion into the battery chamber before operating the camera. • The battery is not rechargeable.
+Also, keep it may explode.. one of small children.
+Also be damaged by the edges with a...

-...edges with plus mark (+) facing down.
-The battery is like a phonograph record.
-Do not throw a dead battery into the battery chamber of the camera as it beyond the reach of the LED indicators will not light. •7 Insert the two batteries into a fire, as shown above, each with... a dry cloth before operating the camera. • The battery is not rechargeable.
-When batteries are salted. one of small children.
-Also, keep it may explode..
-Check If batteries are...
+...
+AUTO.
+For replacement, use Eveready S76E or Mallory MS76H or equivalent.
+Do not throw a dead battery into the battery chamber of the camera as it beyond the reach of the LED indicators will not light. •7 Check If batteries are packed separately.
+Insert the two batteries....
+When batteries are salted.
+Insertion Open the battery chamber cover with a dry cloth before insertion into the battery chamber before operating the camera. • The battery is not rechargeable.
+Also, keep it may explode.. one of small children.
+Also be damaged by the edges with a...

 MV Manual